Royals vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Baltimore Orioles and Austin Hays will take the field against the Kansas City Royals and Nick Pratto on Saturday at 4:05 PM ET, at Oriole Park at Camden Yards.
+The Baltimore Orioles and Anthony Santander will take the field against the Kansas City Royals and Salvador Perez on Sunday at 1:35 PM ET, in the final of a three-game series at Oriole Park at Camden Yards.

-The Royals are +140 moneyline underdogs in this matchup with the favorite Orioles (-165).
-The matchup's total has been set at 9 runs.
+The Orioles are favored in this one, at -185, while the underdog Royals have +150 odds to upset.
+The total for the contest has been listed at 9 runs.

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.